 |Accessories||Wide Pet Upholstery Tool, dusting brush, 24-inch crevice tool, 5.5-inch crevice tool|

 Included are three extension wands, a crevice tool, a 2-in-1 utility tool, a floor nozzle, and a dust brush.
-There’s also the HEPA filters, foam sleeve, cartridge filter, and dust bag.
+There are also the HEPA filters, foam sleeve, cartridge filter, and dust bag.

-The 18-foot cable has automatic rewind and at 72 decibels, this is a fairly quiet option too.
+The 18-foot cable has automatic rewind, and at 72 decibels, this is a reasonably quiet option.
 It also has wet/dry capabilities.
 Plus, users have reported that it’s excellent for outdoor use as well.

 This machine goes above and beyond in cleaning.
 You can use it on almost anything, anywhere.
 It’s good for all surfaces, outdoors and can handle liquids too.
 These capabilities aren’t often found in traditional or residential vacuums.

-It stands out compared to other commercial vacuums because it’s a complete package.
+Compared to other commercial vacuums, it stands out because it’s a complete package.
 Most of the time, vacuums for industrial use only come with the basics.
 But we like the add-ons included here, as they’re handy and add extra value.

 Some customers complain that for all its charm, this vacuum is standard.
 We think you’ll only see its flaws if you intend to use it for industrial purposes.
 For home use, the majority of customers are satisfied with this machine.